 Want to learn more about options for children and their families?

 Watch out for our next post where I’ll talk to a pediatric audiologist on what’s out there for children with hearing loss today.
-Sign up here for our newsletter to be updated about that blog post as well as learn tips and tricks to addressing hearing health needs.

 For more information about hearing loss in children look for resources from your state early intervention programs or a pediatric audiologist near you.
 If you need help finding a good audiologist or need assistance navigating hearing healthcare, use our contact form to get in touch.